 Circuses often feature risky balancing acts.
 So do medical practices—in the form of wait times.

-Here’s the balancing act for physicians: Schedule enough patients per day to cover practice costs, but try not overbook the agenda.
-This is tougher than it sounds, considering health care providers must account for last-minute cancellations and no-shows.
+Here’s the balancing act for physicians: Schedule enough patients per day to cover practice costs, but try not to overbook the agenda.
+This is tougher than it sounds, considering health care providers must account for the unexpected, such as last-minute cancellations and no-shows.

 However, it’s also important to ensure wait times aren’t routinely long, because practices run the risk of upsetting the scheduling balance and causing patient satisfaction rates to crash.

 In our physician survey, we asked respondents how often a patient at their practice encounters a wait time that is longer than 20 minutes for a scheduled appointment.
-Twenty-five percent say “daily” and 28 percent say “at least once a week”.
+Twenty-five percent said “daily” and 28 percent said “at least once a week.”

 Why You Can’t Afford to Have Long Wait Times

-One reason the issue of lengthy wait times is still so prevalent is that many physicians don’t see it as an issue at all.
+One reason lengthy wait times are still so prevalent is that many physicians don’t see them as an issue at all.